rishabhdeepsingh/Competitive/Cpp/test/googletest/googletest/docs/advanced.md

 #### Floating-Point Predicate-Format Functions

-Some floating-point operations are useful, but not that often used.
+Some floating-point ops are useful, but not that often used.
 In order to avoid an explosion of new macros, we provide them as predicate-format functions that can be used in predicate assertion macros (e.g. `EXPECT_PRED_FORMAT2`, etc).